kivattt/AreaRollback/README.md

 I haven't experimented with any way to circumvent this, but I suspect it might be impossible without \
 changing a lot of ReIndev source code.

-Rolling back can cause blocks (pre or post rollback) like torches, crates and chests to drop items, potentially duplicating items
+Rolling back can cause blocks (pre- or post-rollback) like torches, crates and chests to drop items, potentially duplicating items

 ## Technical notes
 The reason you have to re-join the server to see the changes after a rollback is because we don't use `setBlockAndMetadataWithNotify`. \